Complaints Procedure for Gardening Plumstead

 Our scope covers complaints about site work, plant health, garden design implementation, maintenance visits and any interaction with our staff.
 Anyone who has used or been affected by our Plumstead gardening services may raise a concern.
 Please note that this procedure does not replace contractual rights but provides a clear internal route for responding to problems.
 We strive to be fair and consider each complaint on its merits.

-Documentation and notes for a garden service complaint To make a complaint you may do so verbally during a site visit or in writing after an appointment.
+A man wearing a red t-shirt, a blue beanie, and blue gloves is kneeling in a well-maintained garden, examining a variety of flowering plants and shrubs.
+The garden features a mixture of colorful flower beds, including pink, purple, and yellow blooms, bordered by lush green foliage.
+In the background, there are tall trees and dense woodland, indicating a spacious outdoor area, possibly part of a landscaped residential garden in or near Plumstead.
+The ground surface is composed of soil beds and some paving elements, with vibrant natural tones reflecting seasonal growth.
+Sunlight illuminates the scene, suggesting a bright, clear day.
+The presence of gardening tools and the natural arrangement of plants highlight ongoing outdoor maintenance typical of professional gardening services in the local area, supporting the landscaping and lawn care needs established by Gardening Plumstead.
+To make a complaint you may do so verbally during a site visit or in writing after an appointment.
 When you contact us please provide: the job reference (if known), the date and description of the issue, what outcome you seek and any supporting photos.
 We accept complaints from customers and from third parties directly affected by a project.
 Complaints should be raised as soon as possible to enable an effective investigation and where appropriate we will arrange a site revisit to inspect the work.

 Initial Acknowledgement and Response